 - 1. For PK.OA.A.
 4 can teachers assess using a five-frame and a ten-frame?
-Yes, a five-frame can be used when assessing the Pre-K standard and a ten-frame can be used when assessing Levels 5-7. - 2.
-For PK.OA.A.3 can teachers assess using a five-frame and a ten-frame?
-Yes, a five-frame can be used when assessing the Pre-K standard and a ten-frame can be used when assessing Levels 6-7. - 3.
+Yes, Teachers are allowed to use a 5-frame or 10-frame to organize objects and drawings with the understanding that teachers are assessing students ability to add more to create 5/10, not the ability to fill in a 5-frame or 10-frame.
+Teachers must ask "how many more are needed to make 5/10?" - 2.
 For K.OA.A.2 can teachers use the word problems from the Appendix to assess their students?
 The examples in the Appendix are for the types of problems.
 The numerals used are all under 5 and need to be adjusted to kindergarten expectations.